JarateKing/TF2-Hud-Reference/2-LISTS/Panellist.md

-tileImage | Repeat the image endlessly tileHorizontally | Repeat the image endlessly in the X axis tileVertically | Repeat the image endlessly in the Y axis rotation | Rotate image 90 degrees positionImage
+tileImage | Repeat the image endlessly tileHorizontally | Repeat the image endlessly in the X axis tileVertically | Repeat the image endlessly in the Y axis rotation | Rotate image in 90 degree increments positionImage